wangfowen/owenwangdotcom/_posts/2018-11-26-leaving-san-francisco.md

 I've been told I need to explain myself as well, so here we are.
-I won't be listing any issues I'm finding with San Francisco in this &mdash; don't get me wrong, I'm well aware of the host of them, but I've [already accepted](/blog/imperfection){:target="_blank"} the bad as trade-offs for the good, and I'm still satisfied with life here.
+I won't be listing any issues I'm finding with San Francisco in this &mdash; don't get me wrong, I'm well aware of the host of them, but I've [already accepted](/blog/imperfection){:target="_blank"} some of the bad is flip sides of the good, and the rest are complicated issues slowly being changed.
+Generally I'm still satisfied with life here.

 The reality for why I'm doing this is because [I got fired](/blog/fired){:target="_blank"}.
 At least that's the direct catalyst.
-It's only been about a year and a half since I came back from a different bout of world travels, and we literally just signed a year lease that cost over 5k to break.
+It's only been about a year and a half since I came back from a different bout of world travels, and we literally just signed a year lease a week prior that cost over 5k to break.
 I honestly did not plan to leave again so soon.

-But this is not an escape from my problems.
-It's just a matter of timing.
+_But this is not an escape from my problems.
+It's just a matter of timing._

 This would likely be the most opportune moment for the two of us to uproot together while we're under 30.
 Ivy was also considering switching jobs when my